cellplatform/platform-0.1.0/code/npm.express/README.md

     --prerelease='<boolean|alpha|beta>' # (optional) Whether pre-release versions should be used (default:false).
     --url-prefix='<string>'             # (optional) Prefix to prepend URL's with, eg /foo => GET /foo/status
     --update                            # (optional) Flag indicating if update performed at startup (default:false).
+    --npm-token                         # (optional) An NPM authorization token if working with private modules.
 ```

 see the `/examples/docker-compose.yml` file for example configuration.